2013 Stanley Cup playoffs: (2) Anaheim Ducks vs. (7) Detroit Red Wings

 The Anaheim Ducks entered the playoffs as the second seed in the Western Conference by winning the Pacific Division with 66 points.
 The Detroit Red Wings earned 56 points during the regular season to finish seventh overall in the Western Conference, extending their streak of consecutive playoff appearances to 22.
 This was the sixth playoff meeting for these two teams, with the Red Wings having won three of the five previous series.
 The most recent meeting of these teams was in the 2009 Western Conference semifinals, which Detroit won in seven games.
 Detroit won two of the three games in the regular season series.

 The Red Wings defeated the Ducks in game seven of the series, 3–2, to advance to the next round.
 Four games in the series were decided in overtime.
 In game one, Teemu Selanne scored a power play goal in the third period, and Francois Beauchemin added an empty netter in the final minute, to give Anaheim a 3–1 win.
 In game two, the Ducks scored three unanswered goals in the third period to tie the game, 4–4, but Red Wings winger Gustav Nyquist scored at 01:21 of overtime to give Detroit the victory. game three was scoreless in the second period until Detroit forward Justin Abdelkader was given a five-minute major penalty, a game misconduct, and later a two-game suspension after illegally charging Anaheim defenceman Toni Lydman.
 Although they scored only once in the ensuing five-minute power play, goalie Jonas Hiller stopped all 23 Detroit shots to lead the Ducks to a 4–0 win.
 The next three games went into overtime, as Damien Brunner scored at 15:10 of the extra session to give the Red Wings a 3–2 victory in game four, Nick Bonino at 01:54 to give the Ducks a 3–2 victory in game five, and Henrik Zetterberg at 01:04 in Detroit's 4–3 win in game six.
 Zetterberg then led the Red Wings with a goal and an assist, and goalie Jimmy Howard made 31 saves in their 3–2 victory in game seven.

+This remains the last time the Red Wings won a playoff series, and with the Buffalo Sabres winning their first round matchup against the Boston Bruins in 2026, the Red Wings currently hold the longest active playoff series win drought.